salt-labs/docs/content/tutorials/carvel/packages/author/easy/kctrl.md

     --wait=true \
     --dry-run

-# Or, use the example
+# Or, use the example like kapp-controller would do.
 kubectl apply \
     --filename "${CARVEL_PACKAGE_HOME}/packages/${CARVEL_PACKAGE_NAME}.${CARVEL_PACKAGE_FQDN}/examples/PackageInstall.yaml"